 LGFA has an exceptional loan portfolio credit history.
 The agency has not experienced any arrears or impairments since inception.
 Its council borrowers must comply with various covenants relating to their net debt, interest expenses, and liquidity.

 In 2020, LGFA relaxed one of its foundation policy covenants.
-To give councils an extra buffer to deal with the fallout from COVID-19, councils rated 'A' or higher can have net debt up to 300% of their revenue, up from 250%.
-The higher limit will taper back to 280% by 2026.
-To mitigate concentration risks, LGFA's foundation policies also limit Auckland Council to a maximum of 40% of its total loan book.
+To give councils an extra buffer to deal with the fallout from COVID-19, councils rated 'A' or higher could have net debt up to 300% of their revenue, up from 250%.

+LGFA will scale back the limit to 280% by 2026.
+To mitigate concentration risks, the agency's foundation policies also limit Auckland Council to a maximum of 40% of its total loan book.

-All LGFA's borrowers must provide debenture security by way of a charge over council property rates and rates revenue.
-We view this positively because rates revenue is the largest and most stable source of income for New Zealand's councils.
+All borrowers from LGFA must provide debenture security by way of a charge over council property rates and rates revenue.
+We view this positively.
+This is because rates revenue is the largest and most stable source of income for New Zealand's councils.
 Rates collection ranks ahead of all other claimants on residents, including mortgages and New Zealand's Inland Revenue Department.

 We do not anticipate lending to council-controlled organizations (CCOs) to have any material impact on LGFA's credit metrics.
 Historically, LGFA only provided debt finance to New Zealand councils.
-A recent change to its foundation policies allows it to also lend to CCOs like Invercargill City Holdings Ltd., so long as each CCO's parent council provides a guarantee or sufficient uncalled capital to meet obligations.
-In another recent development, LGFA now offers green, social, and sustainable (GSS) loans to councils at a discount of 5 bps to its usual lending margin.
-The agency has approved GSS loan applications totaling NZ\$407 million.
+A recent change to the agency's foundation policies allows it to also lend to CCOs like Invercargill City Holdings Ltd. This is so long as the parent council for each CCO provides a guarantee or sufficient uncalled capital to meet the obligations.

 The joint and several guarantees of LGFA's obligations strengthen its creditworthiness, in our view.
 Other than the New Zealand government, each LGFA shareholder is a guarantor.
 If the principal amount of a council's borrowing from LGFA exceeds NZ\$20 million, that council must also become party to this guarantee.
-LGFA currently has 65 such guarantors.
+LGFA currently has 71 such guarantors.

-We believe LGFA has good access to capital markets, though its funding is concentrated in New Zealand.
+We believe LGFA has good access to capital markets, although its funding is concentrated in New Zealand.
 The agency issues its bonds domestically in New Zealand dollars.
 Since 2015, its bonds have also been listed on the NZX Debt Market, allowing participation by retail investors.
+LGFA is the second-largest New Zealand-dollar borrower, behind only the sovereign.